-- Write down your goals and keep track of progress – If you want to use self awareness for self improvement, you need to set yourself some goals.
-Think of this like your own manifesto for life.
+- Write down your goals and keep track of progress – If you want to use self-awareness for self-improvement, you need to set yourself some goals.
+Think of this as your own manifesto for life.
 Write down your goals in life, however big or small they may be.
 You can split them into categories such as personal life, career and so on.
 Monitor your progress over the days, weeks and months.
 Write about the setbacks and how you deal with them.
 This is a great way to keep yourself in check, and you can use these notes to self-review, allowing you to re-evaluate your actions and your goals and make changes as necessary.
 Remember to enjoy the journey and what you learn about yourself.

-- Self help audiobooks – Listen to these great self improvement audiobooks which will certainly help you build your self esteem and become happier in yourself.
+- Self esteem books – Listen to these great self-improvement books which will certainly help you build your self-esteem and become happier in yourself.
 These books get my highest recommendation!

 - Meditation – Meditation, when done right, increases your awareness of the present moment and all existence.
 It begins with focusing on your breathing and letting go of all the noise that in your mind.
 In this higher state of awareness and peacefulness, you may find answers to some very important questions.
 Read this meditation guide to get started.

 - Ask your loved ones and friends for support – sometimes, self reflection is not enough.
 It is important to have others around us who we can rely on for honest feedback, to help us reflect on our actions and our goals.
 It is important to reach out to those who are willing to be honest, critical and objective.
 Sometimes it’s as easy as saying something like “I know I need to work on listening more carefully, so can you do me a favour and let me know if I seem distracted or not paying attention”.